anirudh-makuluri/smart-deploy/README.md

 # 🚀 SmartDeploy

-**SmartDeploy** is a lightweight DevOps automation platform that lets you connect your GitHub repository, configure deployment settings, and deploy to **AWS (Amplify, Elastic Beanstalk, ECS Fargate, EC2)** or **Google Cloud Run** — all in just a few clicks.
+**SmartDeploy** is a lightweight DevOps automation platform that lets you connect your GitHub repository, configure deployment settings, and deploy to **AWS (EC2 with RDS)** or **Google Cloud Run** — all in just a few clicks.

-It uses **AI to auto-analyze your codebase**, generate build/run commands, detect frameworks and databases, and provide real-time feedback via WebSockets.
+It uses **AI-powered streaming analysis** to auto-analyze your codebase, generate build/run commands, detect frameworks and databases, and provide real-time progress updates.

 ---